 Chicken and Cilantro Relationship

-Chickens are known to like almost most types of food.
+Chickens are known to like almost all types of food.
 From grains of wheat, corn, fruits, vegetables, and many more, chickens like to peck their way until they get their fill.
 Some foods repel chickens because of their smell or looks.

 However, you have nothing to worry about when you have cilantro on your menu because chickens like cilantro!
 Not only are these herbs edible and loved by flocks, but they are also suitable for them.
 Cilantro provides good stuff for your chickens.